aerinera/pheeb-ai-chatbot/README.md

 - Character consistency: Phoebe sometimes struggles to fully embody her designed personality, occasionally producing overly flattering or excessively long responses that don’t feel true to her character or appropriately reflect relationship context.
 Work is ongoing to make her tone more natural, concise, and faithful to her unique identity.
 - Implementing proactive guidance for users exhibiting indecision, enabling the character to respond with personality-driven suggestions instead of remaining passive.

-> I'm carefully working through these issues to ensure Phoebe behaves consistently, naturally, and true to her character.
+> I'm carefully working through these issues to ensure Pheeb behaves consistently, naturally, and true to her character.

 ---

 ### ⏳ Planned

-- ⏳ Move Phoebe to a cloud-based, more continuously running setup
+- ⏳ Move Pheeb to a cloud-based, more continuously running setup
 - ⏳ Gradually improve memory and relationship models to be more realistic and consistent
 - ⏳ Make small dialogue improvements based on user feedback
 - ⏳ Step-by-step increase response speed and system stability
-- ⏳ Experiment with prompts to make them more natural and true to Phoebe’s character
+- ⏳ Experiment with prompts to make them more natural and true to Pheeb’s character
-- ⏳ Enhance Phoebe’s ability to share well-timed, personality-driven visual GIFs during conversations—reflecting emotions like shyness, focus on self, hesitation, or playful rejection—without overdoing it
+- ⏳ Enhance Pheeb’s ability to share well-timed, personality-driven visual GIFs during conversations—reflecting emotions like shyness, focus on self, hesitation, or playful rejection—without overdoing it
-- ⏳ Develop Phoebe’s capacity to create immersive moments and atmospheres in conversation (e.g., describing gentle wind blowing, holding hands, or walking by the harbor) to evoke feelings beyond just words and make interactions more vivid and memorable
+- ⏳ Develop Pheeb's capacity to create immersive moments and atmospheres in conversation (e.g., describing gentle wind blowing, holding hands, or walking by the harbor) to evoke feelings beyond just words and make interactions more vivid and memorable
 - ⏳ Start developing a simple but effective user interface (web or outside Discord)